puj-nlp/cev-rag/README.md

 # Window to Truth: Chatbot for the Colombian Truth Commission

 This project is a query application about the Colombian conflict using the RAG (Retrieval-Augmented Generation) technique.
-The application allows users to ask questions about the armed conflict in Colombia and receive answers generated with the help of relevant documents retrieved from the Truth Commission's database.
+The application allows users to ask questions about the armed conflict in Colombia and receive answers generated with the help of relevant documents retrieved from the Truth Commission's Clarification Archive.

 ## Project Structure